tmiguelf/quickMSBuild/README.md

 Please take advantage of [MSBuild well known properties](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-reserved-and-well-known-properties?view=vs-2019) for a proper configuration.

 ### repoLocations.props
 The purpose of this file is to pass information about the location of projects available in your source control repository (especially important in a multi repository system).
 You can place this file at the top level of your repository, but it not need be, this file can be placed anywhere else.
-It should be the responsibility of the external repository that imports the current repository to provide a “locations.props” file to their projects and encode the right location of the “repoLocations.props”.
+It should be the responsibility of the external repository that imports the current repository to provide a "locations.props" file to their projects and encode the right location of the "repoLocations.props".
 (Note that the file may not even be named repoLocations.props)
 This file, other than the standard XML header elements, it need only 1 block, the [PropertyGroup]( https://docs.microsoft.com/en-us/visualstudio/msbuild/propertygroup-element-msbuild?view=vs-2019) element, listing sub-elements that encode the locations of other projects in this repository (that you intend to be accessible externally).
 Ex.
 ```xml